amplience/dc-extension-brand-colours/README.md

 Push the `gh-pages` branch to your fork, and then enable github pages on the repository, and you should be all set.

+## Build

+This project requires Node 16.x or 18.x to build.
+Tested with Node 16.16.0, NPM 8.11.0.

+`npm i`
+`npm run build`

 ## Storybook

 This project uses storybook to allow visual testing and development of the components in a few example contexts.
 You can start the storybook server by running `npm run storybook`.